skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

-# Leveraging Azure CycleCloud to Scale HPC Workloads with Over a Thousand InfiniBand-Connected Nodes
+# Leveraging Azure CycleCloud to Scale HPC Workloads to a Thousand InfiniBand-Connected Nodes

 ## Outline